mjmahone/graphql-spec/rfcs/FragmentArguments.md

 Additionally, the `@argumentDefinitions` directive gets very verbose and unsafe, using strings to represent variable type declarations.

 Relay has supported `@arguments` in its current form since [v2.0](https://github.com/facebook/relay/releases/tag/v2.0.0), released in January 2019.
-There's now a large body of evidence that allowing fragments to define arguments that can be passed into fragment spreads is a signficant usability improvement, and valuable to the wider GraphQL community.
+There's now a large body of evidence that allowing fragments to define arguments that can be passed into fragment spreads is a significant usability improvement, and valuable to the wider GraphQL community.
 However, if we are to introduce this notion more broadly, we should make sure the ergonomics of it conform to users' expectations.

 # Proposal: Introduce Fragment Argument Definitions and Fragment Spread Arguments to client-only GraphQL

-Relay's `@arguments`/`@argumentDefinitions` concepts provide value, and can be applied against GraphQL written for existing GraphQL servers so long as the pre-server compiler transforms the concept away.
-However, client-focused tooling, like Prettier and GraphiQL, should be able to recognize and work with these new concepts.
+Relay's `@arguments`/`@argumentDefinitions` concepts provide value, and can be applied against GraphQL written for existing GraphQL servers so long as there is a pre-server compiler which transforms the concept away.
+However, client-focused tooling, like Prettier and GraphiQL, should also be able to parse and work with these new concepts.

 ## New Fragment Variable Definition syntax